eselect Command: Tutorial & Examples

 editor: Manage the system's default text editor.

-eselect editor list eselect editor set <number>
+eselect editor list eselect editor set <number>python: Manage the active Python interpreter version.

-eselect python list eselect python set <number>
+eselect python list eselect python set <number>kernel: Manage available kernel sources.

-eselect kernel list eselect kernel set <number>
+eselect kernel list eselect kernel set <number>locale: Manage system locales.

 eselect locale list eselect locale set <number>